courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 ------------
 ## Step 8.
 Downsample visual ROIs to T1w functional resolution**

-Resample visual ROIs to T1w functional (EPI) resolution, and export binary masks of each ROI.
+Resample visual ROIs to T1w functional (EPI) resolution, and export binary masks of each ROI (EPI and anat resolution).

 Run this script for each subject
 ```bash